-TANK - A volume gauge (Figure 16) on the side of the undermount tank, indicates the amount of LP gas remaining.
-When your tank needs filling, drive your mini motor home to an authorized LP supplier (never remove the tank).
+Drive your mini motor home to an authorized LP supplier for filling (never remove the tank).
 He will connect the fill nozzle to the LP gas tank fill valve.
-Even though the tank is equipped with an 80% automatic stop fill valve, OPEN the 20% liquid level gauge.
-The Service valve must be CLOSED.
-When liquid appears at the liquid level gauge, the tank is filled to its LP capacity; stop filling immediately.
-When liquid LP gas is no longer visible, close the liquid level gauge.
-DO NOT use a wrench to tighten the Service valve or the liquid level gauge; they are designed to be closed leak-tight by hand.
+The 20% liquid level gauge must be OPEN and the service valve must be CLOSED.
+When liquid appears at the liquid level gauge, the tank is filled to its LP capacity.
+Close the 20% liquid level gauge.
+Do not use a wrench to tighten the Service valve or the 20% gauge; they are designed to be closed leak-tight by hand.
 If you cannot hand-tighten properly, the valve probably needs repair or replacement.